apache/skywalking/docs/en/setup/backend/backend-storage.md

 Please download the `apache-skywalking-bin-es7.tar.gz` if you want to use OpenSearch as storage.

 ## ElasticSearch

+**NOTICE:** Elastic announced through their blog that Elasticsearch will be moving over to a Server Side Public License (SSPL), which is incompatible with Apache License 2.0.
+This license change is effective from Elasticsearch version 7.11.
+So please choose the suitable ElasticSearch version according to your usage.

 - In order to activate ElasticSearch 6 as storage, set storage provider to **elasticsearch**
 - In order to activate ElasticSearch 7 as storage, set storage provider to **elasticsearch7**